ceejbot/jthoober/README.md

 ## Usage

-Set up a webhook for a project on github.
+Set up jthoober somewhere that github has access to.
 Create a shared secret for github to send to the webhook & make a note of it.

-Set up jthoober somewhere that github has access to.
-Run it like this:
+Run jthoober like this:

 ```shell
 Usage: jthoober --rules path/to/rules.js --secret sooper-sekrit